molgenis/molgenis/docs/developer_documentation/ref-permissions-api.md

 - Optional: 'pageSize' as described in the [parameters section](##Parameters)

 ##### Response
-List of ACLs for a class in the system.
+List of ACLs for a type in the system.
 ##### Example
 Request:
 ```